jjoshpoland/ModularFantasyPSXCharacter/README.md

 This repository contains documentation and sample code for the Modular Fantasy PSX Character.
 This documentation is currently focused on Godot, but all the guidance will apply in Unity as well.
 A custom Unity package for these assets is coming in the future.
 ![Godot_v4 4 1-stable_win64_vVEVchGVe4](https://github.com/user-attachments/assets/2da89acc-7d8c-4463-aae9-67e3a53bd124)

 The sample.gd script contains some example functions you can use to manipulate the model in Godot.
+The faces.cs script contains the same content, but made for Unity.
-This is mostly for using the facial features.
+These are mostly for using the facial features.

+There is a gdshader file for the face shader for Godot and a faces.shadergraph file for the face shader in Unity.
+All Unity specific content is included in the package for sale on the Unity Asset Store.

 ## What is a Modular Character?
 A modular character is a 3d model where you can swap out the pieces at runtime.
 This is perfect for making any game where the character needs to change their clothes, like Elder Scrolls, Red Dead Redemption, or Breath of the Wild.